awsdocs/amazon-ecs-developer-guide/doc_source/task-metadata-endpoint-v4.md

 The following information is returned from the task metadata endpoint \(`${ECS_CONTAINER_METADATA_URI_V4}/task`\) JSON response\.
 This includes metadata associated with the task in addition to the metadata for each container within the task\.

 `Cluster`
-The Amazon Resource Name \(ARN\) or short name of the Amazon ECS cluster to which the task belongs\.
+The short name of the Amazon ECS cluster to which the task belongs\.

 `ServiceName`
 The name of the service to which the task belongs\.
 ServiceName will appear for Amazon EC2 and Amazon ECS Anywhere container instances if the task is associated with a service\.